linhacanabica/images-strains-weed/README.md

 This collection is **free to use** under [Creative Commons Zero (CC0)](https://creativecommons.org/publicdomain/zero/1.0/).
 You can use, modify, and share these images freely for personal or commercial projects.

+## Note on Image Sources
+Some images in this collection were sourced from Leafly and other websites.
+Leafly itself notes that not all images are actual photos of the strains; some are stock or illustrative images meant to represent the strain’s appearance.
+Therefore, this collection contains a mix of real strain photos and illustrative images.
+Use accordingly.

+Tip via Reddit user: @wiseguydude